craig-br/lightspeed-demos/README.md

 * [Provision an AWS EC2 instance](./playbooks/cloud/aws/README.md)
 * [Provision Azure resources and VM](./playbooks/cloud/azure/README.md)

-## How do I get started with Ansible Lightspeed?

-Please follow the instructions provided by the resources available in the [getting started guide](./GETTING_STARTED.md).

 ## Demo content folder structure

 The repository folder structure is as follows.